Five Minute Healthy Breakfast Tacos

 Quick and easy breakfasts definitely don't have to be boring.
 So put away the energy bars, instant oatmeal, and pre-packaged breakfast sandwiches and instead make these five-minute breakfast tacos.
 Your belly will thank you.

-These breakfast tacos are packed with protein and healthy fats from eggs and avocado.
+These breakfast tacos are packed with protein and healthy fats from eggs and avocados.
 They have plenty of fiber from the black beans and corn tortillas.
 And they have plenty of flavor from the salsa and spices.

 To make them even healthier, consider adding in some extra veggies.
 Throw in some fresh spinach, diced zucchini, or tomatoes.
 If you happen to have any leftover roasted squash or sweet potatoes, they really take these tacos to the next level.
 You could also add some shredded cheese, diced ham, turkey bacon, or turkey sausage.